MapStory/Learning/modules/module0.md

 This course was designed to provide a comprehensive introduction to the StoryScapes platform to geoint professionals.
 Those who complete the course should feel comfortable integrating StoryScapes into a range of geoint tasks, from managing and curating spatio-temporal data to publishing data-rich spatial narratives that support decision-making.

 This course curriculum is designed around six modules, each with three lessons.
-Each module is designed to take about two hours.
-The course can be executed comfortably over three days or compressed into two.
-Learners completing the material online or independently should allow about twelve hours to complete.

 Lessons and Modules are cumulative and should be completed in sequence.

 #### Course Modules & Lessons

 Each of the six course modules have three lessons.
 The course has eighteen individual lessons in all.

-Each lesson follows a three-part sequence: Listen>Watch>Do.
-The Listen>Watch>Do methodology moves learners through a process of hearing or reading new concepts, which they retain bits of, watching someone apply concepts in practice, which they retain more of, and finally applying the practice themselves, which they retain even more of.
+Each lesson follows a two-part sequence: Listen, then do.
+This methodology moves learners through a process of hearing or reading new concepts to putting them into practice.

 Each course module ends with a series of discussion questions that participants should reflect on individually or in conversation with colleagues before continuing on to the next Module.